Research & Publications

 Research

-Please see my downloadable publication list to access links to peer-reviewed papers on these and other research findings.
+Please see my downloadable publication list for links to peer-reviewed articles and additional research findings.

 Restorative Connection with the Deceased Conference (Seattle, WA) and edited book